25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 READ NEXT

 This is a wonderful place for a relaxing getaway, especially for couples.
 Wander through the galleries of local artisans, peruse the unique boutique shops, and then walk along the beach.
-Everything for a great vacation is right here–no matter what your taste, you’re bound to find plenty of cool things to do in Rockport!

 Getting out on the water is a great addition to your trip to Rockport.
 Whale-watching trips are offered seasonally out of nearby Gloucester, or you can hire kayaks for more personal water exploration.